HasBrain/FaceUnlock/README.md

 If it's saved you some time, consider supporting - I'm a student maintaining this in my spare time.

 Right now I'm trying to raise **$99 for an Apple Developer Program membership**.
 That's what it costs to get the app properly signed and notarized - which would eliminate the security warning on install entirely.
-No more scary popups, no more running `xattr` and `codesign` in the terminal just to open the app.
+No more scary popups, no more running `xattr` in the terminal just to open the app.

 If you've hit that warning yourself, that's exactly what your support would fix for everyone after you.